tstsrv-de/rpg/rpg/README.md

 ## Todo:
 - Add license

+## Project use documentation:

+### On update of rpg git repo:
+Run the script "only-rebuild-rpg.sh".
+It will get the new files and changes from the git repo, stops the container, runs django updates in container and starts the container again.

 ## Project setup documentation:
 Init:
 1. copy files (docker-compose, dockerfile, example.env, requirements.txt) from repo local